 Practices that keep service human-sized and holy

 Create a sustainable rhythm.
 Choose one weekly off-day for rest from volunteering tasks.
-Rest is not quitting; it is trusting God to hold what we cannot.
+Rest is an act of trusting God to hold what we cannot.
 Like a runner who trains with intervals, alternating exertion and recovery builds endurance.

 Close each serving day with a two-line examen: Where did I sense grace?
 Where do I need grace?
 Keep notes in your phone or a small notebook to track God’s quiet practices for a full heart over these 30 days.